 This beautiful and mountainous area, located just east of central California’s Salinas Valley, is named after the eroded remains of an extinct volcano.
 The park is actually divided up into two sections, east and west.
 The sections are well connected by foot trails but do not have a road connecting them, so there are two separate entrances to the park.
 Whichever side you choose, know that each features spectacular rock formations that include the rocky pinnacles which attract rock climbers from all over the world.
 Also, many birdwatchers come from all over to try and see the California condors, as Pinnacles is a release site for the rare birds that have been hatched in captivity.
 This is a very family-friendly park that features a wide array of hiking trails, caves and other natural wonders.
 The Salinas/Monterey KOA at 8710 Prunedale North Road is located right nearby.

 Located in southern Arizona, Saguaro gets its name from the spectacularly large Saguaro cactus, which is native to the area.
 Of course, there are many other kinds of cacti here including cholo and prickly pear.
 This is the desert, after all.
 So you know , it can get very hot in the summer, but for those who are up for the challenge this is a beautiful and isolated spot that features an impressive 8 1/2 mile loop road which provides a full view of the park.
 The Benson KOA located at 180 West Four Feathers Lane is the perfect jumping off point, or stay in Tuscan a the Tuscon/Lazydays KOA at 5151 South Country Club Road.

 Dry Tortugas is actually a small archipelago of coral islands located about 70 miles west of Key West, Florida.
 You reach the park by ferry and, once there, you’ll get to enjoy a jaw-dropping amount of sea life, tropical birds, stunning coral reefs and lots of history built around mythical shipwrecks and sunken treasures.
 In addition to the natural splendor, you’ll find Fort Jefferson, which is the largest masonry structure in the Western Hemisphere.
 It is made of over 16 million bricks and is truly impressive.
 The Sugarloaf Key / Key West KOA at 251 State Road 939 is super convenient.

 Located in South Carolina, Congaree is famous for preserving the largest tract of old-growth bottomland hardwood forest left in the United States.
 The lush floodplain forest features some of the tallest trees in the country, which create a wildly beautiful forest canopy.
 One of the most important birding parks in the entire NPS system, the swampy park features a two and a half-mile boardwalk loop which allows visitors to get up close to nature.
 Free canoe rides are also offered on Saturdays.
-There are several KOAs in the area, including the Cross / Santee Cooper Lakes KOA at 2060 Ranger Drive and the Mount Pleasant / Charleston KOA at 3157 Highway 17 North.
+The nearest KOA is the Cross / Santee Cooper Lakes KOA at 2060 Ranger Drive in Cross.

 Located in the northern part of Minnesota, Voyageurs provides just what you would expect given where it is located: lots of water.
 The lakes and ponds make this a wonderful place to visit for those who are interested in boating and fishing.
 In fact, much of this gorgeous park is only accessible by boat.
 We recommend the Thunder Bay KOA located at 162 Spruce River Road.
 It’s just over the border in Ontario, so don’t forget your passport.